EZEAMII-CHIOMA/SQL-Data-Analysis-WideWorldImporters/README.md

 The queries are organized by difficulty:

-1. Beginner — Data Exploration & Descriptive Analysis
+1. Beginner: Data Exploration & Descriptive Analysis

 Focus: Summarize, filter, and retrieve data to understand business metrics.
 Examples: